Simulating the quantum switch with quantum circuits is computationally hard: Introduction

-In this work, we prove that the quantum switch \textit{cannot} be deterministically and universally simulated by a quantum circuit that has access to one extra call of each input quantum channel.
-We demonstrate the robustness of this result in two different ways.
-The first is by showing that even when probabilistic heralded simulations are considered, the maximum probability of a successful simulation is significantly below one.
-The second is by showing that even when approximate simulations are considered, the probability of simulating a higher-order operation which is $\epsilon$-close to the quantum switch is significantly below one for an $\epsilon$ significantly above zero.
+In this work, we prove that the quantum switch acting on arbitrary channels $A$ and $B$ cannot be deterministically and universally simulated by a quantum circuit (or even a quantum circuit with classical control of the causal order~\cite{wechs2021quantum}) that has access to $k_A<2^n$ calls of $A$ and $k_B=1$ call of $B$, where $A$ and $B$ are arbitrary $n$-qubit quantum channels.
+Our theorem demonstrates an exponential separation in quantum query complexity for computational tasks using quantum processes with indefinite causal order versus quantum circuits with fixed or classically-controlled causal order, in terms of the number of qubits.
+We moreover prove that when one extra call of each quantum channel is available ($k_A=k_B=2$), it remains impossible to simulate the action of the quantum switch, even for single-qubit channels.
+We demonstrate the extent of the robustness of these results in two different ways: with probabilistic and approximate simulations.
+We show that even when approximate simulations are considered, the probability of simulating a higher-order operation which is $\epsilon$-close to the quantum switch is significantly below one for an $\epsilon$ significantly above zero.
 We furthermore thoroughly analyze the problem of simulating the quantum switch when it acts only on part of its input quantum channels or on quantum instruments.
-Finally, we show some new particular cases in which simulations of the quantum switch are possible.
-Our proof techniques are based on a method of basis design, semidefinite programming, and computer-assisted proofs.
+Finally, we show some new particular (non-universal) cases in which simulations of the quantum switch are possible.
+In light of these results, we conjecture that a deterministic simulation of the quantum switch, if possible, would require a number of queries to both quantum channels that grows at least exponentially with the size of the system they act upon.
+If our conjecture holds true, it would imply that processes with indefinite causal order cannot be efficiently simulated even by quantum circuits with classically-controlled causal order.